MasaDamdoum/respiration-sensor-snr-benchmark/README.md

 ## Author
--Masa Damdoum
+Masa Damdoum
--Bachelor of Applied Science – Electrical Engineering (Co-op) -University of Windsor
+- Bachelor of Applied Science – Electrical Engineering (Co-op)
+- University of Windsor

 ## Disclaimer
 This repository is intended for academic and research purposes.
 Raw experimental data may be subject to confidentiality constraints and are not included.